 Use this link to stay up to date with recent news regarding responsible technology.
 The University of Oxford and the Responsible Technology Institute also publish the Journal of Responsible Technology which can be accessed here.

-New Trust data from the Tech cut of the Edelman Trust Barometer reveals that trust in technology has reached an all-time low in 17 of the 22 countries it tracks.
 Some estimate that the COVID-19 pandemic has condensed 10 years of digital transformation into a single year.
 While technology has helped people and businesses manage through these historic times, the acceleration of AI and machine learning create social challenges for businesses to navigate.
-You can also listen to this podcast on Spotify, Apple Podcasts or Google Podcasts.